slackhq/slack-api-docs/methods/rtm.start.md

 The `groups` property is a list of [group objects](/types/group), one for every group the authenticated user is in.

+The `mpims` property is a list of [mpims objects](/types/mpim), one for every group the authenticated user is in.
+MPIMs are only returned to the client if `mpim_aware` is set when calling `rtm.start`.
+Otherwise, `mpims` are emulated using the groups API.

 The `ims` property is a list of
 [IM objects](/types/im), one for every direct message channel visible to the authenticated user.